 He has been active in the area of immigration reform and multicultural policy in Australia.
 Sir James is Emeritus President of CO.AS.IT, a non-profit organisation for Italians and Australians of Italian descent.

+Sir James is our foundation patron.
 His autobiography Something to Declare: A Memoir was published in 2010.